bids-standard/bids-specification/src/05-derivatives/01-introduction.md

 ## Coordinate systems

-Coordinate system (a.k.a. space) a particular derivative is in should be denoted using a filename keyword `space` whenever such keyword is present in the filename template of a given derivative type.
+The coordinate system (a.k.a. space) a particular derivative is in SHOULD be denoted using a filename keyword `space` whenever such keyword is present in the filename template of a given derivative type.
 The allowed values for this keyword depend on the file format:

 | File format                  | Description             | Allowed `CoordinateSystem` values                                                                                                                                                                             |